-11. Quality assurance
+6. Quality assurance

-11.1 The role of the Internal Quality Assurance Committee (IQA)
+6.1 The role of the Internal Quality Assurance Committee (IQA)

 The quality of the MRCS and DO-HNS examinations is monitored by the ICBSE's intercollegiate Internal Quality Assurance Committee (IQA).
-The IQA meets at least three times each year and receives, for each part of the examinations, the following information:
+The IQA meets three times each year and receives, for each part of the examinations, the following information:

-- overall pass rates and descriptive statistics for the latest diet and previous diets; - pass/fail breakdown by candidates' - o first language for the latest diet and previous diets; - gender for the latest diet and previous diets; - primary medical qualification for the latest diet and previous diets; - ethnicity for the latest diet and previous diets.
+- overall pass rates and descriptive statistics for the latest diet and previous diets; - pass/fail breakdown by candidates' - o first language for the latest diet and previous diets; - gender for the latest diet and previous diets; - primary medical qualification for the latest diet and previous diets;

 After each examination, every candidate is invited to complete an anonymous feedback questionnaire.
 Examiners are invited to complete similar questionnaires.
 The IQA receives and reviews the feedback from examiners and candidates and correlates them with the statistical information on the examination.
+IQA also receives a feedback report from the Assessors for each diet of examinations